What is the meaning of surrogacy? What is surrogacy? The answer will be different for every person

 Education about the assisted reproductive technology, such as the surrogacy process, can be a positive experience.
 The only surefire way to raise awareness of the surrogacy process is to understand it and then educate others about it.

 What is surrogacy?
-What traditional surrogacy and gestational surrogacy means
+What traditional and gestational surrogacy means

-When it comes to the types of surrogacy processes, there are two types:
+When it comes to the types of surrogacy processes, there are two main types:

-Gestational Surrogacy – This is based in the in vitro fertilization technique, where the intended mother’s eggs are fertilized with the intended father’s sperm and the embryo put inside the womb of the gestational surrogate (also an egg donor and/or sperm donor may be used).
-The surrogate, who has no genetic link to the child, will carry the baby until the day of birth.
-A gestational surrogate (also known as a gestational carrier) is known as a birth mother.
+Gestational Surrogacy (GS) – This is based in the in vitro fertilization technique, where the intended mother’s eggs are fertilized with the intended father’s sperm and the embryo put inside the womb of the gestational surrogate (also an egg donor and/or sperm donor may be used).
+The surrogate, who has no genetic connection with the child, will carry the baby until the day of birth.
+A gestational surrogate (also known as a gestational carrier – GC) is known as a birth mother.
 The biological mother is the one whose egg was combined with the sperm to fertilize the egg.

 What is surrogacy?
 What surrogacy means from a legal point of view